ivan01-tech/shortly_njomi/README.md

 - `Stack` : Deploy in order to have more info about the Netxork error problem.

 - `Feat` : configuring test with vitest.
 - `Feat` : Finally solved netwok error.

+- `Feat` : Adding test for Banner , Advanced Statistcic , UrlShorthenForm and footer.